 The day’s adventures will commence at the Instituto Cultural Oaxaca where we will finish-up with our masks.
 After lunch we will have a guided tour through the main market where you can find the ingredients for the traditional “ Mole Negro” and other local delights.
 We will also have the opportunity to buy artifacts to build our “ofrenda”.
 Following the visit to the market, we will build our own ofrenda for Dia de los Muertos.
 During this activity , it is customary to include pictures of your own departed loved ones.
 We encourage you to bring them along.
 Participating in such ritual is an important aspect of embracing the culture’s reverence of life and death.
 In the afternoon we will join an educational lecture on the importance of the Day of the Dead and the many traditions and customs that are associated with this special day.

 Dinner will be at another magnificent restaurant “El Origen”

-After breakfast at the hotel, we will dawn our handmade masks and participate in the ICOs traditional Comparsa, a parade celebrating Día de los Muertos through dance, costume, music and mezcal!
-We will have a few hours free in the afternoon, and recommend visiting some of the art galleries, shopping or relaxing in the zocalo.
-We will meet for dinner at Casa Oaxaca, described as the best restaurant in town, before heading over to the cemetery Xoxocotlan to experience the customs of Día de los Muertos.
+After so much work and dedication we will finally use our masks!
+Everyone will have the opportunity to participate at the ICO’s traditional Comparsa, a parade celebrating Día de los Muertos through dance, costumes, live music and mezcal!
+We will have a few free hours in the afternoon.
+We recommend visiting some of the art galleries, museums, shopping or relaxing in the zocalo.
+We will meet for dinner at Casa Oaxaca, described as one of best restaurants in Mexico.
+In the evening we will head over to the cemetery “Xoxocotlan” to first-hand experience the greatly anticipated Dia de los Muertos.